NDecision/Banzai/README.md

 - Banzai.JavaScript has been removed as the ClearScript project is now defunct.

-### What's new with 2.0
-The main updates so far to the 2.0 branch are:

-- All non-async convenience methods are gone.
-These were methods for those that didn't want to work in the async paradigm, but people just need to learn how to handle this on their own.
-It's becoming less important with so much server-side code embracing async.
-This is a breaking change, hence the move to 2.0.
-- So what do I do if I override a method and my implementation isn't async?
-The best approach currently is to perform a Task.FromResult(result).
-Task.FromResult doesn't incurr scheduler overhead.
-This is what Banzai was previously doing internally.

-ShouldExecute:

-    public override Task<bool> ShouldExecuteAsync(IExecutionContext<SubjectA> context)
-    {
-         return Task.FromResult(context.subject.SomeBooleanPropertyToEvaluate);
-    }

-PerformExecute:

-    protected override Task<NodeResultStatus> PerformExecuteAsync(IExecutionContext<CartSubject> context)
-    {
-        //Do something synchronous here...
-        return Task.FromResult(NodeResultStatus.Succeeded);
-    }

-- More information to help with debugging.
-    - Nodes and flows may now have an assigned ID and FlowID.
-This helps primarily when building flows using the fluent interface or via JSON.
-Logging and debugging of these items can be very tedious when you can only tell that you're inside of a pipleline node.
-Now you should be able to example the Id and FlowId properties of generic nodes to better understand what is currently executing.
-    - Nodes now reference their result using the Result property.
-Now when debugging a node, you can look at the Result of the current node to understand the current result status of the node.
-The result will reflect the current or last time the node was executed.
-- Although [ShouldExecute blocks](#should-execute-blocks) were present in the previous version, they were not documented.
-This documentation has now been added.

 ##Basic Concepts
 Flows are composed from nodes of which there are a few types explained below.
 Nodes are [composed into simple or complex flows](#building-flows) and then
 [executed on the flow subject](#running-nodes).
 All flows accept a Subject Type (T).
 This the type of the subject that is acted upon by the flow.